Course details

-This course is intended to develop the student’s advanced research and analytical skills.
-It will focus on the theory of inquiry, the logic, reality, and structure of investigative enquiry, as well as data analysis, methodologies of measurement models and reporting of results.
-Emphasis will be placed on data gathering and statistical techniques.
-The student will be introduced to multivariate statistical analysis techniques, using SPSS for application in the law enforcement and forensics fields.
-Various models of measurement, including quantitative, qualitative and data mining techniques with hands on data sets will be covered.
+This course is intended to develop advanced research and analytical skills.
+It will focus on the theory of inquiry; the logic, reality, and structure of investigative enquiry; and data analysis, methodologies of measurement models, and reporting of results.
+Emphasis will be placed on data-gathering and statistical techniques.
+You will be introduced to multivariate statistical analysis techniques, using statistical software for application in the law enforcement and forensics fields.
+Various models of measurement, including quantitative, qualitative, mixed and data-mining techniques with hands on data sets, will be covered.
 Groups will be required to prepare a mini research project using all the statistical applications covered in class.

 Prerequisite(s)